Guide to Selling Property

-We will then issue a copy of the Contract promptly to your nominated Real Estate Agent.
+We will then issue a copy of the Contract promptly to your nominated Real Estate Agent, usually within 24 hours

 Accepting an Offer

-An acceptable buyer’s offer will be agreed through the agent ‘subject to contract’.
-At this point put the agent in touch with Northern Beaches Conveyancing Service so that we can prepare a copy of the contract and send it to the purchase’s legal representative.
+An acceptable purchase’s offer will be agreed through the agent, ‘subject to contract’.
+At this point, put the agent in touch with Northern Beaches Conveyancing Service so that we can prepare a copy of the contract and send it to the purchase’s legal representative.
 You will then need to send us the deeds or, if the property is mortgaged, let us have details of your bank or building society so that we can line everything up.

-Once 10% deposit paid (usually held by agent), Contracts are signed and exchanged and become binding on both parties.
-Standard settlement period is 6 weeks from date of exchange, however, this can be varied to suit yourself prior to exchange.
+Once the deposit is paid (usually held by agent), Contracts are signed and exchanged and become binding on both parties, Standard settlement period is 6 weeks from date of exchange, however, this can be varied to suit yourself prior to exchange.
 Unless there is cooling off period.

 Buying and selling at the same time